Moebius syndrome

 Möbius syndrome or Moebius syndrome is a rare congenital neurological disorder which is characterized by facial paralysis and the inability to move the eyes from side to side.
 Most people with Möbius syndrome are born with complete facial paralysis and cannot close their eyes or form facial expressions.
 Limb and chest wall abnormalities sometimes occur with the syndrome.
 People with Möbius syndrome have normal intelligence, although their lack of facial expression is sometimes incorrectly taken to be due to dullness or unfriendliness.
 It is named for Paul Julius Möbius, a German neurologist who first described the syndrome in 1888.
 In 1994, the "Moebius Syndrome Foundation" was founded, and later that year the first "Moebius Syndrome Foundation Conference" was held in Los Angeles.
-A charity for Möbius syndrome was set up and registered in the UK in 1999 by Linda Anderson from Tyne and Wear, whose son had been born with the condition in 1980.
-She campaigned for many years, held conferences and gave medical speeches in America before she had to step away from the charity because of ill health.

 Signs and symptoms

 People with Möbius syndrome are born with facial paralysis and the inability to move their eyes laterally.
 Often, their upper lip is retracted due to muscle shrinkage.
-Occasionally, the cranial nerves V and VIII are affected.
-If cranial nerve VIII is affected, the person experiences hearing loss.
+Occasionally, cranial nerves V and VIII are affected.

 Other symptoms that sometimes occur with Möbius syndrome are: